tlk13/ML/web/README.md

-I am trying to implement the digit analysis into the
+WIP:

+Implementing a webpage where an image drawn with the mouse is identified by the model we trained.

+Most of the js code is pulled from codepen.io.
+I am implementing the ajax request part and the correct array handling and display.